 Ana Davis is an artist whose work is classic–with a twist.
 Inspired by architectural details and vintage elements, her collections are sophisticated yet accessible, playful yet elegant.
 In addition to creating artwork that is brimming with subtle juxtapositions, Ms. Davis has written and illustrated three children’s books.
-Her collections for children showcase the same color-rich palette that is found throughout her work, with whimsical story-telling to boot.
+Her collections for children showcase the same color-rich palette found throughout her work, with whimsical story-telling to boot.

 What is the inspiration behind your beautiful designs?
 This is a hard question to answer, because really, who knows what and when inspiration will strike?
 But I can say this, when I am seeking out inspiration, I often look to vintage details and antiquities.
 Also, I live in Chicago, and we have beautiful architecture here.
 I love walking around the neighborhoods and seeing the architectural elements in old stonework.